blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

   <img src="/images/machine-learning/overfitting/complexity-impact.png">
 </div>

 The main takeaway from these results is that there seems to be another factor aside from "conventional noise" that affects overfitting.
-The truth is that the noise $\sigma^2$ measured in the left picture is called **stochastic noise** (the more conventional noise).
-Meanwhile, the effect observed in the right picture which seems to be related to an increase in complexity that brings about a higher overfit measure is caused by **deterministic noise**.
+The truth is that the noise $\sigma^2$ measured in the left image is called **stochastic noise** (the more conventional noise).
+Meanwhile, the effect observed in the right image which seems to be related to an increase in complexity that brings about a higher overfit measure is caused by **deterministic noise**.

 $$
 \begin{align}